 Common Spelling Errors

 The English language follows standard spelling rules.
 However, some exceptions do occur.
 When unsure, consult a dictionary.
+If you are playing a word game such as Scrabble or Words With Friends, check the dictionary of the game in question as variations may occur.

 - If a base word ends with "E," drop it before adding a suffix that starts with a vowel.